swiftlang/swift-evolution/proposals/0101-standardizing-sizeof-naming.md

 ## Motivation

 Although `sizeof()`, etc are treated as terms of art, these names are appropriated from C. The functions do not correspond to anything named `sizeof` in LLVM.
 Swift's six freestanding memory functions increase the API surface area while providing lightly-used and unsafe functionality.

-Dave Abrahams writes, "These APIs are not like `map`, `filter`, and `Dictionary`.
-They're specialty items that you should only reach for when performing unsafe operations, mostly inside the guts of higher-level constructs."
+These APIs are not like `map`, `filter`, and `Dictionary`.
+They're specialty items that you should only reach for when performing unsafe operations, mostly inside the guts of higher-level constructs.

-Although I believe my original design in the first version of this proposal offered sound usability engineering, under these circumstances, I have refactored this proposal to adopt Dave's single-namespace approach.
-This approach increases discoverability, provides a single entry point for related operations, and enables future expansions without introducing further freestanding functions.
+Refactoring this proposal to use a single namespace increases discoverability, provides a single entry point for related operations, and enables future expansions without introducing further freestanding functions.

 ## Detailed Design